-Even superfoods.
-Take quinoa, for example: Though this psuedocereal has skyrocketed to superfood status in recent years, a small subset of people report intense stomach pain after eating quinoa.
+Though this pseudo-cereal has skyrocketed to superfood status in recent years, a small subset of people report intense stomach pain after eating quinoa.

-But it can lead to some serious stomach problems.
-Just google "quinoa stomachache" and you'll find tons of complaints—from intolerable stomach pain to severe indigestion to much more nasty issues.
+Quinoa allergies can lead to a surprisingly painful stomach ache.
+Ultimately, for some, quinoa is not easy to digest.
+Just google “quinoa stomachache” and you’ll find tons of complaints—from intolerable stomach pain to severe indigestion to much nastier issues.
 (Some that this writer can unfortunately attest to from personal experience.)

 And then there’s the issue of saponin, a soapy, naturally occurring chemical that coats quinoa grains.
 In nature, saponins discourage birds from eating the seeds, as they’re bitter and slightly toxic.
 Though little research has been done on the topic, some people speculate that these compounds could cause stomachaches and digestive troubles in especially sensitive people.
 Some even suggest that saponins could puncture tiny holes in your digestive tract.

 More than ever, gut health plays such an important role in how to digest foods, so it’s important to listen to your stomach and avoid foods that cause digestive issues.

 While the infamous quinoa stomach ache may likely be caused by an increase in fiber or saponins, some people can have a legitimate quinoa allergy.
 Think you might be experiencing symptoms of a quinoa allergy?
 Here are some signs to be on the lookout for: